defold/doc/docs/en/manuals/live-update.md

 The engine doesn't keep a reference to any resource in a mount.
 Once a resource is loaded into memory, the archive may be unmounted.
 The resource will remain in memory until it is unloaded.

-The mounts are automatically re-added upon engine restart.

 ::: sidenote
-Mounting an archive doesn't copy or move the archive.
-The engine only stores the path to the archive.
-Thus, the developer can remove the archive at any time, and the mount will also be removed at next startup.
+Mounts are not automatically re-added upon engine restart/reboot.
+It is up to the developer to make sure the necessary archives are mounted on next startup.
 :::

 ## Scripting with Live Update